COVID-19: Here's Brand-New Breakdown Of Putnam County Cases By Town

-There have been 31 new positive COVID-19 cases reported the last week, according to the Department of Health.
+There have been 39 new positive COVID-19 cases reported in the last week in Putnam, with one new hospitalization according to the county's Department of Health.

-There have now been 51,329 COVID tests administered in Putnam County, which have resulted in 1,850 positive cases, the Department of Health reported in its latest breakdown.
+There have now been 54,244 COVID tests administered in Putnam County, which have resulted in 1,889 (39 new) positive cases, the Department of Health reported in its latest breakdown on Friday, Oct.
+16.

 There have been 63 COVID deaths in Putnam since the outbreak began seven months ago, and none in the last week.